 The program examines these concepts, individually, interpersonally, and at the classroom and school levels.

 The next Dare2Lead program will be held on October 14, 2019 at Laurel School.
-Registration will open in late summer.
+Register >

 If you are interested in participating in or hosting a Dare2Lead program, please contact Evie DuVernay (216-592-2296).